julelang/manual/src/common-concepts/variables.md

 ```

 ### Assignment and Definition Simultaneously
-Script: You have multiple assignments, but some of your variables need to be defined for the first time while some of your variables are assigned.
+Script: You have multiple assignments, but some of your variables need to be defined for the first time, while some of your variables are assigned.

 Jule's approach in this regard is that both can occur simultaneously if certain rules are met.
 If you are using a variable defined in the same scope, the variable will not be evaluated according to the definition rules.
 This will not cause you to get an error about it.
 Your variable is handled according to the assignment rules.
-So the errors we can get will be typical assignment errors like mutability or type safety.
+So the errors we can get will be typical assignment errors, like mutability or type safety.

 For example:
 ```jule